Acquire professional skills in a professional setting.

 International Human Rights Clinic

-In the International Human Rights Clinic, you can work on human rights projects, file briefs and amicus briefs on international human rights law issues in US domestic courts, and participate in universal jurisdiction claims in the US and other courts.
+In the International Human Rights Clinic, you work on human rights projects, file briefs and amicus briefs on international human rights law issues in US domestic courts, and participate in universal jurisdiction claims in the US and other courts.

 Legislative Policy and Drafting Clinic